RAW versus JPEG

 Pros:

-• Offers greater flexibility in post-processing, allowing you to adjust parameters such as white balance, exposure, contrast, and sharpness without losing image quality.
+Offers greater flexibility in post-processing, allowing you to adjust parameters such as white balance, exposure, contrast, and sharpness without losing image quality.
+I always use the camera's own software as I feel the brand understands its own equipment, technology and the science involved better as compared to a third party with whom the brand generally shares

 Cons:

-• Requires more storage space and time to process the files.
+Requires more storage space and time to process the files.
+True, but then that's the price one has to pay for quality.

-• Requires more knowledge and skill in post-processing to get the best results.
+Requires more knowledge and skill in post-processing to get the best results.
+Not always.
+Because if you have shot well to begin with, you still get a technically superior image as compared to JPEG.

 JPEG format: